 Our experimental study clearly shows the scalability of our clustering algorithm.
 However, we observe the different running times of the first and second clustering stages across different datasets.
 As shown in Figure 9, the running times of these two stages are similar on UK-2005 and WebBase-2001.
-While on Friendster and UK-2007, the running time of the second clustering stage is shorter than the first stage.
+While on Friendster and

-Figure 10: Parallel efficiency of our algorithm with (top) the Amazon, DBLP, ND-Web, and YouTube datasets, and (bot-tom) the UK-2005, WebBase-2001, Friendster, and UK-2007 datasets.
+Figure 10: Parallel efficiency of our algorithm with (top) the Amazon, DBLP, ND-Web, and YouTube datasets, and (bottom) the UK-2005, WebBase-2001, Friendster, and UK-2007 datasets.